 Raise Awareness And Funds

-The mission of the Epilepsy Foundation SUDEP Institute is to prevent SUDEP and support people confronting the fear and loss caused SUDEP.
+The mission of the Epilepsy Foundation SUDEP program is to prevent SUDEP and support people confronting the fear and loss caused SUDEP.
 Your donation ensures that we continue to carry out education and awareness programs, drive research, and provide support for bereaved families, as well as give help and hope to the 3 million people living with epilepsy and their families.
-You can support the SUDEP Institute by making a direct donation or creating a memorial page.
+You can support the SUDEP program by making a direct donation or creating a memorial page.

 Support Epilepsy Legislative Efforts